raneric/ingedata-dev-test/README.md

    - Limited error feedback on the frontend UI.
    - Admin stats are basic limited to the current month a filter should have done.
    - All tables are not paginated which can lead to a performance issues when the database grow
+   - Calendar component should be refactored to make it more reusable